Linda's Lunacy

 Saturday – Sabbath- Make ahead meals- Fish and Chips

-Sunday – soup & sandwich day – Sandwiches- ham and egg salad on homemade bread
+Sunday – soup & sandwich day – Sandwiches- chicken & turkey with Provolone & Swiss cheese, and homemade bread

 For more ideas, visit Menu Plan Monday